What's Lurking in Your Fridge?

 3. Alcoholic Beverages

-And then there are the calories.
-One glass of wine (8 ounces) has around 170 calories, and a bottle of beer (12 ounces) has 150.
-Each 1 1/2-ounce shot of liquor (gin, rum, vodka, whiskey) has about 105 calories, not including any soda or mixers you might drink along with it.
+Alcohol, like soda and other sugary drinks, is empty calories.
+One glass of wine (8 ounces) has 170 calories, a bottle of beer (12 ounces) contains 150 calories, and a 1-½ ounce shot of liquor (vodka, rum, gin, whiskey) is about 105 calories, which may be in addition to soda or mixers you add to the shot.

 4. Processed Lunch Meat